The School of Trout will host its fourth annual Spring Creek Trip in 2026.

 Instruction: We won’t be offering the instruction you’d typically receive at the School of Trout.
 That said, we do anticipate finding time for a bit of casting practice, and the instructors will be on hand to answer all your questions and talk fishing to your heart’s content.

 After Hours: Kick back and relax; enjoy a soak in the hot springs; spend some time in the Chico saloon; take a drive into Livingston and explore the local nightlife … it’s your call.
 If there’s interest, we can also put together an evening fly tying demonstration or dive into the fine points of spring creek angling.
-(In 2023, and again in 2024, Dan and Doug Daufel of Montana Brothers Fly Rods came for dinner one evening and shared their views on fly rods with our group.)
+(In 2023, and again in both 2024 and 2025, Dan and Doug Daufel of Montana Brothers Fly Rods came for dinner and shared their views on fly rods with our group.)

 Gear: We recommend that students bring appropriate spring creek fishing gear.
 We will provide a list of recommended gear, clothing and equipment for anyone who is interested.